fawazelayan/42Journey/README.md

-This is where I work with the 42 piscine,  I only do this here when I am at home.
+This is my journey in 42 school, including piscine.